 Plus, bottled water is not any cleaner or healthier than tap water, despite what that industry may claim.
 And bottled water can cost up to 500 times the cost of tap water.
 Y’all.
 That’s just craziness.

-I got these nifty mesh produce bags on Amazon and I love them.
+I have these nifty mesh produce bags on Amazon and I love them.
 I would recommend buying at least two packs of them though.
-Because sometimes you buy apples, and want to keep your apples in the mesh bags in your fridge.
+Because sometimes you buy apples and will want to keep your apples in the mesh bags in your fridge.
 But then you go to the grocery store and won’t have any mesh bags because they’re all occupied storing fruits and veggies back at home.
 So yeah, the more the better.

-I got my reusable sandwich bags from a conference I went to for work, but there are lots of super cute similar options on Amazon as well!
+I got my reusable sandwich bags for free from a conference I went to for work, but there are lots of super cute similar options on Amazon as well!